gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 ##### !question

-Out of all the material we have covered to date, what information do you wish your peers, subordinates, or leadership knew?
-Identify which group you think is most critical to understand the topic you reference.
-[Short answer]
+Out of all the material we have covered to date, what information have you applied to your day to day work?

 ##### !end-question

 ##### !placeholder

-You answer here
+Please be thoughtful in your response, this information is incredibly valuable for us to continue improve the course.
 ##### !end-placeholder

 <!-- other optional sections -->